teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ---

 <p class="big-text">Video game copyright lawsuits can have weird results.
-For example, Copying Chun Li's 'head stomp' is infringement, but copying Sagat’s 'tiger knee' is totally fine.
+For example, copying Chun Li's 'head stomp' is infringement, but copying Sagat’s 'tiger knee' is totally fine.
 Video game designers that understand basic copyright law can develop games that are more difficult to clone, and also take inspiration from existing games without running afoul of copyright prohibitions.</p>

 Copyright protects the original <em>creative expression</em> of an idea, but never the <em>idea itself</em>, and never any "systems" or "methods of operation" or utilitarian elements.
-Video game copyright lawsuits live or die based on whether or not the clone copied "creative expression" from the original game.
+Video game copyright lawsuits turn on whether or not the clone copied "creative expression" from the original game.
 Our first case is about Atari's Breakout, and whether it has any protectable creative expression at all.

 <img src="/images/copyright/atari-breakout-copyrightable-subject-matter-ginsburg-arkanoid.jpg" class="medium-image">